Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Yet another collection of old buildings restored into art village, 44 South Village (or Si Si Nan Cun/四四南村) is the least known of the bunch, and hides in a residential area only a stone’s throw from Taipei 101.
 The structures here were originally a military village built for KMT soldiers from China, and today they house a small shop, café, and bakery.

 Because the park is so huge, there is a lot to do up there, depending on the season.
-Early spring brings cherry blossoms (try Yangmingshan Flower Clock), while calla lilies (try Zhuzihu Village) come in late spring and silver grass in autumn.
+Early spring brings cherry blossoms (try Yangmingshan Flower Clock), while calla lilies come later in spring.

 Baseball isn’t as popular in Taiwan as it once was due to several game-fixing scandals in the past.
 Today only four teams remain in the CPBL (Chinese Professional Baseball League): the Chinatrust Brothers from Taichung, Fubon Guardians from New Taipei City, Lamigo Monkeys from Taoyuan, and the Uni-President 7-Eleven Lions from Tainan.